WARNING: DISTRESSING PHOTOS SHOWING DEAD BODIES

 Taken from CNN video

-Streamers shoot outwards, and the force of the explosion expels beams outwards, impaling them into buildings 150 meters away.
+Streamers shoot outwards, and the force of the explosion expels heavy steel beams, including massive tridents, outwards, impaling them into buildings 150 meters away.

 WARNING: This video is banned on Youtube.
 You will get a community strike if you upload this video.
 Use BitChute (non-censoring of political speech) instead.